ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 ![Image of VST tool](../../resources/img/VuforiaTargetName.png)

-This name (that follows the pattern: yourRobotName_aBunchOfLettersAndNumbers) is the name you need when generating your Vuforia Target.
+This name (that follows the pattern: yourRobotName+ABunchOfLettersAndNumbers) is the name you need when generating your Vuforia Target.

 Now go to the [Vuforia Developer Portal](https://developer.vuforia.com/).<br />
 Go to the Target Manager and add a new target.
-When prompted, add the name you got from the VST interface (yourRobotName_aBunchOfLettersAndNumbers).
+When prompted, add the name you got from the VST interface (yourRobotName+aBunchOfLettersAndNumbers).

 Download the target when processed.
 When prompted to select a development platform, select the option Android Studio, Xcode or Visual Studio.